Bee's Training Journey

 Introduction

+My name is Jennifer Stephenson, and I am a volunteer service dog trainer for the Hounds and Heroes program.
 After fostering and training Major, one of the Fab Five puppies, I didn't think I would take on another puppy.
 They are a lot of work!
 A couple of things changed my mind.
 Our senior grey, Foreman, has anxiety and severe resource guarding and sleep startle, common among ex-racers.
 He and his house mate Coal Miner were adopted together, which eliminated some (but not all) of their perceived competition for resources.
 When Major entered our household at three months old, he quickly acclimated to his lower rank in the pack and was never a "threat" to Foreman.
 As Major grew up, he and Foreman were as friendly as we'd ever seen Foreman be with another dog.

 We recently lost our beloved Coal Miner to leukemia, and since then have debated whether or not to introduce another greyhound to Foreman.
 We have fostered other greys over the years, and it has been a stressful time for our senior boy and therefore for us.
 Remembering how well Foreman adjusted to Major, my husband and I discussed bringing home another greyhound puppy to raise alongside Foreman.
 The rest is history!